-So: What is the difference between charcoal and wood for grilling?
+So: What is the difference between charcoal vs wood for grilling?
 Both make fire, and flame-kissed food is delicious, right?
 Well, according to seven-time world barbecue champion Melissa Cookston, comparing these two fuels is like comparing apples to oranges.

 Charcoal is ideal for your typical backyard barbecue—aka, for using what the pros call direct heat—with burgers, hot dogs, steaks, chicken wings, corn on the cob, or anything else you would toss right on your grill grates.
 Wood, on the other hand, isn’t really feasible for direct heat grilling.
 “When you’re using wood, you have a lot of flame because the wood catches on fire and combusts,” Cookston explained.
 These flare-ups make the temperature of a wood fire difficult to control without a seriously large and specific type of grill designed for wood fires, meaning your burgers would end up a little less flame-kissed and more charred to a crisp.

 But just because she doesn’t recommend lighting up a campfire in your Weber, doesn’t mean wood and outdoor cooking can’t go hand-in-hand.
 “I’m an outdoor cooking girl, and there’s nothing like cooking with wood,” Cookston said.
 In the barbecue world, wood is the most important and nuanced ingredient for smoking, a method of cooking that uses indirect heat over many hours.
 And even if you don’t have a smoker or a wood fire grill, you can still experiment with using wood smoke while grilling, thanks to techniques like wood chips and two zone fires.